mberneaud/EuroscepticMisfitMasterThesis/Analysis/Data/Eurobarometer/EB_variables.md

 # Lists the variables that need to be extracted from the EB data sets

+Below are the variables which I extracted from the Eurobarometers and pasted together in a single Eurobarometer Euroscepticism file for aggregation of Eurosceptic attitudes first and

 #### Spring 1979
 **v7 isocntry**
 FR = France